 Even though you might have discovered a great tactic of how to design your CTAs, your users are still probably not going to click it if it is too far down the page.
 CTAs need to be placed in a way so that users have a higher chance of seeing them.
 Somewhere near the top of the page.

 You can also put your CTA below the fold, but this way, the conversion rate of your web page is most likely going to be lower.
 With scroll maps, you can identify how much space you can work with when it comes to the most important elements of the page.

 An attention heatmap is basically an AI-generated visual representation that is based on an algorithm.
-What the software algorithm does is it collects attention data for users and creates a predictive eye-tracking heatmap based on its findings.
+What the software algorithm does is it collect attention data for users and creates a predictive eye-tracking heatmap based on its findings.